tiberius7777/R-numtheory/README.md

 ##To do:
 - Within the is.prime function, can sieve(n) be used rather than primes.below.
 Should improve performance
 - Check for prime numbers > 10⁶
+- divisors: list of divisors of an integer
+- tau(n): number of divisors of n
+- sigma(n): sum of all divisors of n
+- phi(n): Euler's Phi function (aka Euler's "totient"" function)

+##Contact Details
+christian@bessenroth.de